dfkaye/simplegraph/README.md

 There is no concept of a *node* or node lookup map.
 Rather, every object on a graph is a graph instance whose *edges* are other graph instances.
-Nothing special, but traversal is required by almost every method.
-Making *that* simple has been a challenge.
+Nothing special, but traversal is required by several methods, and making *that* simple has been a challenge.

 structure